paul-data-science/Deep-Learning-Covid-CXR/README.md

       - Keras==2.4.3
       - Tensorflow==2.3.1
       - NOTE: First create separate environment then try &quot;conda install&quot; to install packages on console environment.
 If &quot;conda install&quot; does not go thru then force the package install using &quot;pip install&quot;.
+    - To replicate this Part (3) yourself, you need to pull from https://github.com/slundberg/shap and use this README as a guide to successfully run it.